 Table of Contents

-Attached on the exterior of the prayer wheel is a written mantra, or a string of words believed to have spiritual or religious significance.
+Prayer wheels come from Buddhism and are a common sight in Tibet and northern Nepal.
+These are cylindrical in shape, and are often made of metal, wood, or leather.
+Attached on the exterior of the prayer wheel are sacred symbols and mantras, a string of words believed to have spiritual or religious significance.
 By spinning the wheel, the power of the mantra is activated.

 For Tibetan Buddhists, the mantra often used for prayer wheels is the mantra of Avalokiteshvara Om mani padme hum, which translates in English to Praise to the Jewel in the Lotus.
 Lotus, in this context refers to Chenrezig, the bodhisattva of compassion.

-Prayers wheels come in different sizes – some are so small they can fit in your hand hand, while others are quite large and are hung in temples.
-Some wheels are even large enough to be tied to a building or a temple and are turned by people holding on the wheels as they walk around clockwise.
-In some cases, wind, fire, or water are also used to spin the prayer wheel.
+Prayers wheels come in different sizes – some are so small they can fit in your hand hand, while others are quite large and are hung in temples or along roads for travelers to spin.
+Some wheels are so large they’re tied to a building or a temple and are turned by people holding on the wheel as they walk around clockwise.
+In some cases, the energy of wind, fire, or water are harnessed and used to spin the prayer wheel.

 Meaning And Symbolism of The Prayer Wheel

 Though also practiced in other Buddhist countries like Nepal and Mongolia, the use of prayer wheels is more deeply embedded in Tibetan culture.
 Tibetans believe that the wheels, also called “Mani” wheels, are multipliers of blessings and represents the Wheel of the Dharma, or the cosmic law.
 It is the rule set by the Buddha, and thus is a representation of spiritual practices.
 The wheel symbolizes the following aspects: